ese-msc-2023/environmental-data-week-3/README.md

 This module will deliver the core knowledge and skills required for processing and analysing data in the context of climate science.
 This week, we will focus on:
 1. understanding climate modelling, and learn how and where to access climate data
-2. learn about time-series analysis
+2. basics of time-series analysis
-3. learn about geostatistics
+3. basics of geostatistics

 We won't be able to go through these topics in detail, but it is hoped that the material covered will help you develop your own skills.